BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 You have certainly already used some mathematical operators before in school or work.
 Below we list the operators that we used in the code example above

-**NOTE:** any of the symbols listed below can be applied to any pair of number which can both be positive, both be negative or be a mix of positive and negative.
+**NOTE:** any of the symbols listed below can be applied to any pair of numbesr which can both be positive, both be negative or be a mix of positive and negative.

 ![black retractable pen on white printer paper](https://images.unsplash.com/photo-1509228627152-72ae9ae6848d?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=1080&fit=max&ixid=eyJhcHBfaWQiOjkwODQwfQ "Antoine Dautry")